Hay-B/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that display current directory, including hidden files.
-Use the long format
+Scripts that display current directory contents in long format, with user and group IDs displayed numerically, and hidden files